xiyuzhai-husky-lang/corgi/src/doc/src/reference/registries.md

     //
     // Cargo (starting with version 1.51) will ignore versions it does not
     // recognize.
 This provides a method to safely introduce changes to index
-    // entries and allow older versions of cargo to ignore newer entries it
+    // entries and allow older versions of corgi to ignore newer entries it
     // doesn't understand.
 Versions older than 1.51 ignore this field, and
     // thus may misinterpret the meaning of the index entry.
     //